SECURITIES AND EXCHANGE COMMISSION

 •otherwise consulting with the chairman of our board of directors and/or the chief executive officer on matters relating to corporate governance and the performance of our board of directors.

-Committees of our Board of Directors
+Committees of our Board of Directors and Board Meetings

+Committees.
 Our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee.
 Each committee operates under a charter approved by our board of directors.
 Copies of each committee’s charter are posted on the Investor Relations section of our website, which is located at www.ameresco.com.

 All of the members of our board’s three standing committees described below have been determined to be independent as defined under applicable NYSE rules and in the case of all members of the audit committee, the independence requirements set forth in Rule 10A-3 under the Exchange Act.

-The members of our audit committee are Messrs.
-Stavropoulos, Sutton and Wisneski and Ms. Miller.
+Audit Committee.
 Our board of directors has determined that each of the current members of our audit committee satisfy the requirements for financial literacy and independence under applicable NYSE and SEC rules and regulations.
 Mr. Wisneski is the chair of the audit committee and is also an “audit committee financial expert,” as defined by SEC rules and satisfies the financial sophistication requirements of applicable NYSE rules.
 Our audit committee assists our board of directors in its oversight of our accounting and financial reporting process and the audits of our financial statements.

 The audit committee’s responsibilities include: